Weston content protection

 destroy()

-Remove security from the surface
+remove security from the surface

 If the protected_surface is destroyed, the wl_surface desired protection level returns to unprotected, as if set_type request was sent with type as 'unprotected'.